Kristin McGrath | Updated

 Amazon's smart assistant, Alexa, has always been free with the Amazon app or with any Echo device.
 Since her debut in 2014, she's been our alarm clock, our guide to shopping smart and finding deals on Amazon, and even a source of free samples.

 Alexa+ is free with Prime, but $19.99 a month if you don't have Prime.
-No, you won't have to pay for Alexa, if you're cool with the OG version.
-But if you want the new, smarter AI-powered version, you'll have to, either by getting Prime or by paying the monthly fee.
+No, you don't have to pay for Alexa+ if you're cool with the OG version.
+But if you want the new, smarter AI-powered version, you'll have to pay, either by signing up for Prime or with the $19.99 monthly fee.

 The new Alexa+ costs $19.99 per month, but it's free with Prime, which is $139 per year (or $11.58 per month).